-The deferred tax asset in 2011 is due mainly to deductible temporary differences relating to inventory, the elimination of unrealised intercompany inventory profit and net operating losses.
-The deferred tax asset decreased US\$1,703,000 in 2011 principally due to the reduction in the deferred tax liability for property, plant and equipment.
-This reduction was due to the offsetting of the deferred tax assets for property, plant and equipment assets against the deferred tax liabilities related to those assets.
+The deferred tax asset in 2012 is mainly due to deductible temporary differences relating to net operating losses, inventory and the elimination of unrealised intercompany inventory profit.
+The deferred tax asset increased US\$1,096,000 in 2012 principally due to an increase in net operating losses.

 The deferred tax liability is caused by the net book value of non-current assets being greater than the tax written down value of non-current assets, temporary differences due to the acceleration of the recognition of certain charges in calculating taxable income permitted in Ireland and the USA and deferred tax recognised on fair value asset uplifts in connection with business combinations.
-The deferred tax liability decreased US\$362,000 in 2011, principally because the deferred tax liabilities for certain property, plant and equipment were set against the deferred tax assets relating to these fixed assets.
-This reduction was partially offset by increased temporary differences between the carrying value of assets and their asset base due to the capital expenditure incurred during 2011.
+The deferred tax liability increased US\$3,915,000 in 2012, principally because of increased temporary differences between the carrying value of assets and their asset base due to the capital expenditure incurred during 2012 and the acquisition of Fiomi Diagnostics.

 Deferred tax assets and liabilities are only offset when the entity has a legally enforceable right to set off current tax assets against current tax liabilities and where the intention is to settle current tax liabilities and assets on a net basis or to realise the assets and settle the liabilities simultaneously.
-At December 31, 2011 and at December 31, 2010 no deferred tax assets and liabilities are offset as it is not certain as to whether there is a legally enforceable right to set off current tax assets against current tax liabilities and it is also uncertain as to what current tax assets may be set off against current tax liabilities and in what periods.
+At December 31, 2012 and at December 31, 2011 no deferred tax assets and liabilities are offset as it is not certain as to whether there is a legally enforceable right to set off current tax assets against current tax liabilities and it is also uncertain as to what current tax assets may be set off against current tax liabilities and in what periods.